How can neuroscience help your leaders make the right decisions?

 CHALLENGE

-Explicitly allow everyone to question expert assumptions and biases, reducing the risk of error.
+Explicitly allow everyone to question the assumptions and prejudices of experts, thereby reducing the risk of error.

 BALANCE